eu-digital-green-certificates/dgc-gateway/README.md

 This repository contains the source code of the DDCC Gateway.

-DGCG is used to share validation and verification information across all national backend servers.
-By using DGCG, backend-to-backend integration is facilitated, and countries can onboard incrementally, while the national backends retain flexibility and can control data processing of their users.
+DGCG is used to share business rules, value sets, validation and verification information across all national backend servers.
+By using DDCCG, backend-to-backend integration is facilitated, and countries and regions can onboard incrementally, while the national backends retain flexibility and can control data processing of their users.

 #